Pressio/pressio-demoapps/docs/_sources/diffusion_reaction_1d.rst.txt

 .. important::

-   Note that this problem does not have advection, so inviscid schemes are not applicable but only viscous schemes are.
+   Note that this problem does not have advection, so only viscous schemes are applicable.
    Currently, we only support a first order viscous flux reconstruction, which leads to a second-order scheme.